CUSTOMER STORY

 The Wounded Warriors Abilities Ranch

 Since receiving the wheelchair van, DeLancey has founded the Wounded Warriors Abilities Ranch (WWAR) in his hometown of Pinellas Park, Florida.
-In 2012, the city dedicated a 10-acre site of donated land and allocated $1.1 million to start the building.
+In 2012, the city dedicated a 10-acre site of donated land and allocated $1.1 million to start the bulding.
+Amid founding his nonprofit, DeLancey recieved a new BraunAbility wheelchair accessible SUV.

-The Ranch includes multiple pavilions, a multipurpose sports court, a fishing pond, an adaptive outdoor multipurpose gym and playground, and a dog park.
+The Ranch includes multiple pavilions, a multipurpose sports court, a fishing pont, an adaptive outdoor multipurpose gym and playground, and a dog park.

 DeLancey is supported by BraunAbility and his local mobility dealer.
-When you purchase a BraunAbility mobility product, you join a powerful community.
+When you purchase a mobility product from BraunAbility, you join a powerful community.

 Read Other Customer Stories